martindevans/martindevans.me/_posts/2014-1-11-Payday-The-Heist-2.md

 ### Incapacitated Guards Have Pagers

 When you incapacitate a guard their pager will go off (I have no idea how the pager magically detects that the guard is unconscious) and you have to answer the pager.
 This is a pretty neat idea which means it effectively takes a little longer to knock out a guard and makes the whole "sneak around knocking everyone out from behind" approach a little harder.

+### Branching Missions

+To be honest, I haven't played enough <del>police slaughterfest</del> Payday to really get a feel for how the branching  missions work.
+They were described as each scripted mission having a series of possible follow up scripted missions depending on your performance in a mission.
+E.g. in mission 1 you steal some art, in mission 2 you take the art to the person who commissioned you to steal it and then either trade it peacefully (mission over) or double cross him and make off with the money *and* the art which leads to mission 3 (escape).
+This is pretty cool and it's an idea I'd like to be possible in Heist - a branching mission generator ought not to be a lot harder to write than a linear mission generator.

 ## The Bad